 Both Styrofoam and styrofoam can recycle.
 However, large pieces will not be okay to send to your garbageman because it is filling up landfills so fast that about 25% of California landfills is nothing but styrofoam.

 If you have a recycling center nearby, then call and ask them if they accept styrofoam.
 They will ask a series of questions to see if they want it, which will involve what the styrofoam was used for and if there are any labels on it.

 If you have styrofoam from packing then pack that packing styrofoam away and use it for your next shipment.
 If you don’t ship anything, you can still use the styrofoam for packing things away in storage.

 Just never use styrofoam to pack food or medicine.
 It should be kept away from things that you will consume as well as from baby products.
 Styrofoam can emit over time chemicals that can cause health problems.

 Method 3: Ask USPS

 This is a fun way to recycle your styrofoam.
 You can call USPS, UPS, FedEx, or another delivery service.
 One of them will usually take the styrofoam off of your hands and reuse it or turn it into something else.

 Not all services will do this but many of them will.
 So call around and ask a few of them before you give up.
 The next thing you know, you may be using those packing peanuts in a to-go box at your favorite restaurant.

 Method 4: Turn It Into Glue

 You heard that right.
-There is something called limonene, or orange extract, that can actually be sprayed onto the styrofoam.
+There is something known as limonene, or orange extract, that you can spray onto the styrofoam.
 After some time, the styrofoam will dissolve into a glue with a super-strong bond.